chaosct/ofxPython/README_SWIG.md

 It looks like generatebindings.sh also makes changes in each of the example folders.
 I had to change ofCircle to ofDrawCircle in bin/data/myTest.sh.
 I have tested this on OF v0.9.8 on OSX 10.11.6

+I also was able to take this version of addon for 0.9.8 and just drop it in to 0.9.3.
+Works.